dfex/lattice/TO-DO.md

 * Phase 2:
 * Update device interactions such that they could operate in a multi-vendor environment (using Node type field to distinguish)
-* Web app in Django
+* Test-driven Web app in Django - selenium integration
 * Add a "flare" table so that Customer can have an icon associated with their connection
 * Add custom logic for certain end-points (eg: AWS, Azure or GCE login credentials)
 * Phase 3: iphone app in Swift.
 Connections should be wizard-based full-screen rather than rows of config information (eg: swipe between steps)